-- 1 Make accommodations in your office and operating procedures for patients with overweight and obesity.
+Make accommodations in your office and operating procedures for patients with overweight and obesity.
 Many patients avoid or delay medical treatment due to concerns that their providers will not have furniture, equipment, or an environment that accommodates their needs.
-In a typical primary care setting, a significant proportion of patients are too heavy to fit into common office furniture and medical equipment, such as scales and examining tables, as well as blood pressure cuffs and exam gowns. - 2 Ask patients to fill out a pre-visit questionnaire to provide important information prior to the encounter.
-Suggested pre-screen questions can be found on page 6 of the Weight Can't Wait Guide.1 - 3 Gather information during the pre-encounter to start a weight-related conversation with the patient, including diet and physical activity history; medications; existing co-morbidities or risk factors; stress; sleep; quality of life (QOL), depression and surgical history. - 4 Ask the patient "May we measure your weight today?"
+In a typical primary care setting, a significant proportion of patients are too heavy to fit into common office furniture and medical equipment, such as scales and examining tables, as well as blood pressure cuffs and exam gowns.

+obesitv

+care

+week

+Ask patients to fill out a pre-visit questionnaire to provide important information prior to the encounter.
+Suggested pre-screen questions can be found on page 6 of the Weight Can't Wait Guide.1

+Gather information during the pre-encounter to start a weight-related conversation with the patient, including diet and physical activity history; medications; existing co-morbidities or risk factors; stress; sleep; quality of life (QOL), depression and surgical history.

+Ask the patient "May we measure your weight today?"
 If the patient chooses not to be weighed, respect their decision.
-Providers need to recognize that patients may have had highly stigmatized healthcare experiences and may find being weighed and discussing their weight uncomfortable. - 5 Ask the patient: "Is now a good time for us to discuss how your weight and health may be affecting each other and how we can work on it together?"
+Providers need to recognize that patients may have had highly stigmatized healthcare experiences and may find being weighed and discussing their weight uncomfortable.

+Ask the patient: "Is now a good time for us to discuss how your weight and health may be affecting each other and how we can work on it together?"

-Patient: Yes.
-Provider:
+If the patient answers YES, the provider should ask: